0xalby/0xalby/README.md

 ### Ciao 👋
 <!-- ### Some about myself -->
-**I love coding, shows and fitness!**
+**I love coding, shows and working out!**

 ![Gopher](./gopher.gif)

-### How long is your attention span?
+### Notice
-In case TikTok is installed on your phone please just go away
+If your attention span is lower then 5 minutes please just go away and uninstall TikTok
 > **Juliette lives**